Frequently Asked Questions

 - No visitors will be allowed for Behavioral Health or COVID-19 patients.

-- Special circumstances can be approved by hospital leadership on a case-by-case basis.
+- Special circumstances can be approved by hospital leadership on a case-by-case basis, including reasonable accommodation for patients with disabilities or special needs and to comply with applicable laws.